SourabhK08/React-Projects/07-mini-context/README.md

 </UserContext>
 ```

-UserContext is just like a global variable , we've to wrap our components by it.
+2. UserContext is just like a global variable , we've to wrap our components by it.
+For wrapping up components now we've to make UserContextProvider.jsx